androb/deliverables/interviewplaybook/examples/infra-engineer/infra-engineer-final.md

-Candidates for the Infrastructure Software Engineer role must demonstrate a strong understanding of Ruby on Rails and familiarity with AWS services.
-This competency is critical as the job involves managing infrastructure for software developed in Ruby on Rails and running on AWS.
+Candidates must exhibit a deep understanding of Ruby on Rails and AWS, as these are the primary technologies used in Y Combinator's infrastructure.
+This competency is crucial for managing and evolving the shared infrastructure effectively.

 ### Lead Question

-**&ldquo;Can you walk us through your experience with Ruby on Rails and AWS, particularly any challenges you've faced and how you overcame them?&rdquo;** Listen for specific examples of work with Ruby on Rails and AWS.
-Probe for details about the candidate's problem-solving approach.
-Ask about any significant contributions to projects involving these technologies.
+**&ldquo;Can you walk us through your experience with Ruby on Rails and AWS, particularly any challenges you've faced and how you overcame them?&rdquo;** Listen for detailed examples of work with Ruby on Rails and AWS.
+Probe for the candidate's problem-solving approach.
+Ask about significant contributions to projects involving these technologies.

 &nbsp;

 &nbsp;

-_Look for evidence of in-depth knowledge and hands-on experience with Ruby on Rails and AWS.
-Assess the candidate's ability to articulate complex technical concepts and past challenges._
+_Look for in-depth knowledge and hands-on experience with Ruby on Rails and AWS.
+Assess the candidate's ability to articulate technical concepts and past challenges._

 ### Situational Scenario

 **&ldquo;Imagine you need to scale a Ruby on Rails application to handle a significant increase in traffic.
 What AWS services would you use, and how would you ensure the application remains stable and secure?&rdquo;**